A stochastic Levenberg-Marquardt method using random models with complexity results

 The case of noisy least squares has also been examined.
-A very recent preprint~\cite{CCartis_JFiala_BMarteau_LRoberts_2018} proposed a efficient approach for handling noisy values in practice, but did not provide theoretical guarantees.
-A Levenberg-Marquardt framework for noisy optimization without derivatives was proposed in~\cite{SBellavia_SGratton_ERiccietti_2018}, with similar goals as those aimed in this paper.
-The method proposed in~\cite{SBellavia_SGratton_ERiccietti_2018} assumes that function values can be estimated to a prescribed accuracy level, and explicitly maintains a sequence of these accuracies throughout the algorithm.
-Although such an approach is relevant when any accuracy level can be used (for instance, all the data can be utilized to estimate the function), it does not allow for arbitrarily bad estimations on any iteration: moreover, the noise level must be small compared to the norm of the upcoming Levenberg-Marquardt step, a condition that may force to reduce this noise level, and resembles the criticality step of derivative-free model-based methods.
-By contrast, the use of random models and estimates with properties only guaranteed in probability allows for arbitrarily bad estimates, which seems more economical at the iteration level, and does not necessarily mean that a good step will not be computed in that case.
+A recent preprint~\cite{CCartis_JFiala_BMarteau_LRoberts_2019} proposed an efficient approach for handling noisy values in practice, but did not provide theoretical guarantees.
+A Levenberg-Marquardt framework for noisy optimization without derivatives was proposed by Bellavia et al.~\cite{SBellavia_SGratton_ERiccietti_2018}.
+This method assumes that function values can be estimated to a prescribed accuracy level and explicitly maintains a sequence of these levels throughout the iterations of the algorithm.
+Since the noise level must be small compared to the norm of the Levenberg-Marquardt step, one must be able to reduce the noise level when necessary (note that this idea resembles the criticality step of derivative-free model-based methods).
+In certain applications, this may be deemed as too expensive.
+By contrast, the use of random models and estimates with properties only guaranteed in probability allows for arbitrarily bad estimates, which seems more economical at the iteration level, and does not exclude the possibility of computing good steps from bad, cheap estimates.